Start typing to filter down your FAQ results

 Close

-- We collect your personal details including name, date of birth, address, telephone and email address details, so that we may keep you informed and send you information about the service that we are providing to you.
-We need your personal data to progress your claim.
+- We collect your personal details including name, date of birth, address, telephone and email address details, to keep you informed and provide updates about the services we are providing to you.
+This information is essential for us to progress your claim effectively.

-- We collect data about the circumstances of your claim, for example, we will collect accident, injury and insurance details for a personal injury claim.
+- We collect information about the circumstances of your claim, for example, accident details, injury descriptions, and insurance details for a personal injury claim.
+This helps us understand your situation and provide the appropriate support.

-- Special category data: some information is ‘special’ and needs more protection due to its sensitivity.
-It’s often information you would not want many to know and is very personal to you, such as health/injuries or criminal conviction data.
-We will only use special category data about you or others for the specific purpose that you provide it and to provide the services described in our welcome pack.
+- Special category data refers to sensitive personal information that requires more protection due to its sensitivity.
+This includes health or injury or criminal conviction information.
+This information is highly personal to you and is not typically shared widely.
+We will only use special category data for the specific purpose you provide it for, and to provide the services described in our welcome pack.

-- We only collect personal data that we need from you to provide and oversee this service to you and will not collect any unnecessary data.
+- We only collect personal data which is necessary to provide and manage our services to you and will not collect any unnecessary data.

-- Shared email addresses: If you provide us with an email address, we may send special category data to this address.
-Please make sure that the email address you provide is not shared with anyone else or if shared, ensure that you trust them to have access to special category data.
+- Shared email addresses: If you provide an email address that is shared with others, please be aware that we may send communications containing special category data to this address.
+To protect your privacy, ensure the email address is either private or only shared with individuals you trust to access this type of data.

 Why we collect your personal data